Brevet New World

-The 2019 Randonee-Nae will be on April 27th.
+The 2019 Brevet New World will be on April 27th.
 More details to follow.
-You can read about the 2018 event below.
+You can read about the 2018 event (which we used to call the Randonee-Nae) below.

 In 2018 Yawp! will be offering it's second Randonee-nae, and it will take place on Saturday, April 28th at 7am.
 We'll adhere to rules of a Randonee; there will be controls (dance breaks), there will be a minimum and maximum speed, and we will ride a minimum of 200 kilometers.
 A Randonee is not a race; riders strive to finish a course within a specified time, and receive equal recognition regardless of finishing order.
 Riders can ride alone or in groups, and are expected to be self-sufficient.

 With that said, keep in mind that a randonee is kind of like an arctic exploration; the goal isn't to be the first one to return, but to do what you can to make sure everyone on the exploration makes it back.
 You aren't responsible for anyone else, but it'd be real swell if you helped a fellow participant in need.